Flowball/Laboration1-The_Hub/README.md

 This is a submission task for my front-end developer course _Studying at Medieinstitutet_

-## The HUB contains the following rooms
+## The HUB contains the following

+A system to pick up items, with no real reason or reward, look for emojis randomly placed on each pages 😼

+An Inventory where picked up items is displayed 🎒

+_Burger Menu_

+- Reset button to reset progress of inventory and refresh page
+- Dark/light theme button toggle 🌓

+Dark/light theme button

+_Rooms_

 - Music
   - Contains one song for user to guess.